The Hymns and Carols of Christmas

 Sandys' Note:

 From Harl.
-MS. 5937 (one of Badford's collection,) being on a leaf of an old Almanack, the corresponding leave having the date 1625, black letter.
+MS. 5937 (one of Bagford's collection,) being on a leaf of an old Almanack, the corresponding leave having the date 1625, black letter.
 This is also similar to a more modern carol in the Second Part called "Man's Duty." (p.
 133).

 William Henry Husk, Songs of the Nativity (London: John Camden Hotten, 1868):